 - pastry brush

-- In a large saucepan, melt sugar and corn syrup with enough water to look like wet sand (about 1/4 cup), then bring to boil over medium heat until the caramel has a deep amber color (about 10-12 minutes).
+- In a 3-quart heavy saucepan, stir together the sugar, water, and corn syrup until the mixture looks like wet sand.
+Bring the mixture to boil over medium heat until the caramel has a deep amber color, about 10 to 12 minutes.
 DO NOT STIR during this process, but wash down sides of saucepan with a wet pastry brush.
-Watch it carefully…the caramel will turn dark very quickly at the end!
+Watch it carefully as the caramel will turn dark very quickly at the end.

-- Salted Caramel Sauce: add 1 tsp salt after you remove the caramel from the heat.
+- Salted Caramel Sauce: add 1 teaspoon salt after you remove the caramel from the heat.

-- Vanilla Caramel Sauce: add 1 tsp vanilla extract after you remove the caramel from the heat.
+- Vanilla Caramel Sauce: add 1 teaspoon vanilla extract after you remove the caramel from the heat.

 - Salted Vanilla Caramel Sauce: you guessed it...add both the salt and vanilla after removing from heat

-- Whiskey Caramel Sauce: take your caramel sauce to another level of flavor with this boozy version...you'll be glad you did!
+- Whisky Caramel Sauce: take your caramel sauce to another level of flavor with this boozy version...you'll be glad you did!